mggg/GerryChain/docs/index.rst

 User Guide
 ----------

 This document gives a brief introduction to using GerryChain.
-It is a work in progress.

 .. toctree::
     :maxdepth: 1

     user/quickstart
+    user/recom

 API Reference
 -----------------